How should a Godly woman dress?

-But, I should also add that how you dress for church should be in how you answer “Does your heart match your outward appearance?
+But, I should also add that how you dress should be in how you answer “Does your heart match your outward appearance?

 If you are going to church to truly worship, glorify and honor God then you would go as you are.
 Why?
 Because God doesn’t care how you look?
 He just wants you in HIS presence.
 That does not mean that you should enter HIS temple with any disregard, but your focus shouldn’t be on what others would think about how you look and dress, whether you are wearing the latest styles or the most expensive outfit.

 If you want to dress up and wear your suit and tie then go ahead!

 If you want to wear your jeans and t-shirt then go ahead!

 Food for thought: The bible tells us to render our hearts and not our garments.
 We need to be sure that our attitude and humility towards God is more important than our outward appearance.
 God wants us to come as we are and just glorify and give HIM all the glory and honor.
 Focus on that and not what the world may think about how you dress.